eduardpeters/ai-dventure-back/README.md

 - `connectionString`: used by Drizzle to connect to the database
 - `adventureHourlyRate`: limits the hourly amount of new adventures that are generated
 - `maxAdventureChapters`: limits the amount of interactive chapters for the stories
+- `genAIApiKey`: API key for the Generative AI service used.
+This project is set up with the Mistral client
 - `generativeAIPluginOverride`: optional, used by the tests suite to supply a mock to avoid using the real service

 ## General Setup